 Manual Allows you to individually set overclocking parameters.
 Auto Loads the optimal settings for the system.
 Standard Loads the standard settings for the system.
 Al Overclock Loads overclocking profiles with optimal parameters for stability when overclocking.
-AI N.O.S.
-The ASUS Non-delay Overclocking System feature intelligently determines the system load and automatically boosts the performance for the most demanding tasks.
+Al N.O.S.
+The ASUS Non-delay Overclocking System feature intelligently determines the system load and autoboosts the performance for the most demanding

-The following item becomes user-configurable when you set AI Tuning to [AI Overclock]
+The following item becomes user-configurable when you set Al Tuning to [Al Overclock]